University of Kent Campus

 Before joining Iona, Sarah worked for GlaxoSmithKline (GSK) in Quality Assurance.
 Over a period of eighteen years, Sarah rose to become Senior Quality Officer for the company.
 During that time she was a T&G Union Safety Representative and also a founder member of the onsite Ergonomic Improvement Team, carrying out Risk Assessments for COSHH, Manual Handling and General Operations and helping in improvement initiatives for workplace design and lifting technology implementation.

 After leaving GSK, Sarah acted as PA to the Managing Director for a computer repair company.
-It was there she acquired extensive technical knowledge and understanding of computers and technical problems and was able to advise customers repair options and costs.
+It was there she acquired extensive technical knowledge and understanding of computers and technical problems and was able to advise customers on repair options and costs.

 Since joining Iona in December 2011, Sarah has obtained in-house accreditation in quality assurance, has attended DSA-related training sessions, which include extensive AT training and has been involved in the organisation of several Iona events.
 As a committed life-long learner, Sarah has continued with her studies and research to gain an understanding of the medical conditions, physical and learning difficulties faced by students in Higher Education.